lukemorton/pieces/README.md

 This will install `config/pieces.yml`, a layout and example header and footer into `hello_world/` for you.

-## Building your site

-Please follow examples for a howto right now.
 Once you've built the pieces and routes for your site all you have to do is run:

 ```
 pieces build